Patricia Carli: Life and career

-Born in Taranto, Carli grew up in Belgium, where her parents had emigrated for work.
+Born in Taranto, Italy, Carli grew up in Belgium, where her parents had emigrated for work.
 After studying music and singing, she began performing in public and in a few years she became well known in Belgium and in France, where she performed at the prestigious Olympia music hall in Paris.

 In partnership with Gigliola Cinquetti she won the 1964 edition of the Sanremo Music Festival, with the song "Non ho l'età".